-- These should both be cooler sleeping mattresses.
-The coils in both should allow for good airflow.
+- These should both be cooler sleeping mattresses and the coils in both should allow for good airflow.
 The Big Fig also has a perforated layer of gel memory foam that should promote even more airflow.
-The PLUS has the optional Ultra Cool Cover, which can help dissipate heat.
+The PLUS has the optional Ultra Cool Cover, which can also help dissipate heat.

-- While both should be longer-lasting mattresses, the Big Fig has higher-density foams and more coils.
-This should make it a bit more durable.
+- While both should be longer-lasting mattresses, the Big Fig has higher-density foams and more coils, which should make it a bit more durable.

 In terms of firmness, the Big Fig felt like an 8/10 and the Helix PLUS felt like a 7/10.
-They are both firmer than average, but the Big Fig is definitely the firmer of the two.
+They are both firmer than average, but the Big Fig is definitely the firmer of the two without question.

-Here’s how I felt on the Big Fig:
+Here’s how it felt on the Big Fig in different sleeping positions:

-- When I was on my back, the Big Fig was actually too firm for me.
-My hips didn’t sink in, and they were even pushed up somewhat.
-I felt like I was arching my back on the Big Fig.
+- When I was on my back, the Big Fig was actually a bit too firm.
+My hips didn’t sink in, and they were even pushed up somewhat, so I felt like I was arching my back on the Big Fig.

 - On my side, I also felt too much pressure on my shoulders and hips.
-Note that I am 230 lb, and the Big Fig is rated for up to two 500 lb sleepers.
-I may be too light to activate the top layers.
+Note that I am 230 lb, and the Big Fig is rated for up to two 500 lb sleepers, so I may be too light to activate the top layers.

-- On my stomach, this firm mattress was definitely supportive enough.
+- On my stomach, this firm mattress was definitely firm and supportive enough.

-- I felt better lying on my back.
-My hips sunk just a bit but not too much.
-I felt well supported, and the top foam layers pressed into my lumbar area.
+- I felt better lying on my back, because my hips sunk just a bit but not too much.
+I felt well supported, and the top foam layers pressed into the lumbar area.

-- On my side, I did feel some pressure on my shoulders and hips, but not as much as I felt on the Big Fig.
+- On my side, I did feel some pressure on the shoulders and hips, but not as much as I felt on the Big Fig.

 - On my stomach, I was supported, but not as well as I was on the Big Fig.